 Four of those men, however, were no longer going to be freed, Al Jazeera’s Nour Odeh, reporting from the Beitunia, said.

-"We've been reminded repeatedly today that almost 11,000 Palestinians remain behind Israeli bars," our correspondent said
+“We’ve been reminded repeatedly today that almost 11,000 Palestinians remain behind Israeli bars,” she said

 “So a bittersweet moment, not just for Palestinians across the board, but even for those waiting for their loved ones [at Beitunia], knowing that their friends are still behind bars.”

 Israel’s supreme court approved the release on Monday, several hours after the plan was thrown into doubt by judges who had ordered the release delayed until the state replied to a petition against it.